Thursday, 19 October 2006

 Note (2022): I had written this post in 2006, to share my own ragging experiences.
 It is about my positive experiences of ragging in early 1970s.
 If the idea of discussing ragging in positive terms upsets or triggers you, I strongly suggest that you do not read this post.

 There are broadly two kinds of persons in the world, I thought to myself.
-Those who live surrounded by transparent shells and life’s woes seem to touch them lightly, leaving them to live in their blissful ignorance, and those filled with angst, their sensibilities weighed down by the injustice of it all, every experience leaving a burning hole in their souls.
-Probably Sujit Saraf belongs to that second group, I thought to myself, as I read his article on Tehleka about effects of ragging he received at IIT Delhi twenty years ago.
+Those who live surrounded by transparent bubbles and life’s woes seem to touch them lightly, leaving them to live in their blissful ignorance.
+And, those filled with angst, their sensibilities weighed down by the injustice of it all, every experience leaving a burning hole in their souls.
+Probably Sujit Saraf belongs to that second group, I thought to myself, as I read his article on Tehleka about effects of ragging he had received at IIT Delhi twenty years ago.

-Actually his description of ragging is quite funny:
+Actually his description of ragging was quite funny:

 We did many things in that one month that now appear harmless and amusing.
 We stood on benches in the dining hall and recited the national anthem; we crawled on all fours and barked like dogs; we brought cigarettes and Campa Cola for our seniors; we cleaned their rooms; we dropped our trousers so they could measure our penises; we formed human trains — each car holding the penis of the car in front — and whistled our way through hostel corridors; we simulated orgies; stripped naked; then wore underpants over our trousers to turn ourselves into comic book phantoms.